MLPerf Mobile Inference Benchmark: Run Rules

-\begin{itemize} \item \textbf{Test control.} The MLPerf app runs the five benchmarks in a specific order.
-For each one, the model first runs on the whole validation set to calculate the accuracy, which the app then reports.
-Performance mode then follows.
+\textbf{Test control.} The mobile app runs the models in a specific order.
+For each one, the model runs on the validation set to calculate the accuracy.
+Performance mode follows.
 Single-stream mode measures the 90th-percentile latency over at least 1,024 samples for a minimum run time of 60 seconds to achieve a stable performance result.
-Offline mode reports the average throughput necessary to process 24,576 samples; in current systems, the run time will exceed 60 seconds. \item \textbf{Thermal throttling.} Machine-learning models are computationally heavy and can trigger run-time thermal throttling to cool the SoC.
-We recommend that smartphones maintain an air gap with proper ventilation and avoid flush contact with any surfaces.
-Additionally, we require room-temperature operation: between 20 and 25 degrees Celsius. \item \textbf{Cooldown interval.} The benchmark does not test the performance under thermal throttling, so the app provides a break setting of 0--5 minutes between the individual tests to allow the phone to reach its cooldown state before starting each one.
-If the benchmark suite is to run multiple times, we recommend a minimum 10-minute break between them. \item \textbf{Battery power.} The benchmark runs while the phone is battery powered, but we recommend a full charge beforehand to avoid entering power-saving mode. \end{itemize}
+Offline mode reports the average throughput necessary to process 24,576 samples; in current systems, the run time exceeds 60 seconds.
+These values were based on input from the member organizations.

+\textbf{Thermal throttling.} ML models are computationally heavy and they can trigger run-time thermal throttling to cool the SoC.
+We recommend maintaining an air gap with proper ventilation and avoid flush contact with any surfaces.
+Also, we require room-temperature between 20 and \SI{25}{\celsius}.

+\textbf{Cooldown interval.} The app provides a break setting of 0--5 minutes between the individual tests to allow the phone to reach its cooldown state before starting each one.
+If the suite is to run multiple times, we recommend a 10-min break.

-The above rules are generally inapplicable to laptops because these devices have sufficient power and cooling.
+\textbf{Battery power.} The benchmark runs while the phone is battery powered, but we recommend a full charge beforehand to avoid entering power-saving mode.